-Let’s be honest—when you see that your latest social media post received a few likes (or loves, thumbs ups, etc.), you get excited.
-That’s not a coincidence.
-Seeing this “success” literally triggers a dopamine high that makes you feel rewarded.
-Whoa.

-But the reality of feeling rewarded for achieving more likes, shares, impressions, and pageviews is that it can be very misleading.
+When you see that your latest social media post received a few likes (or loves, thumbs up, etc.), you get excited.
+Seeing this “success” actually triggers a dopamine high that makes you feel rewarded.
+However, the reality of feeling rewarded for achieving more likes, shares, impressions, and pageviews can be very misleading.

 Assuming you’re not collecting advertising revenue, how much does your company make when someone likes your social media post?
-How about when someone views a page on your website?
-Ready for the real downer of an answer?
-Zero.
+Or when someone views a page on your website?
+Unfortunately, that answer is zero.

 Social Media Likes

 This vanity metric can include likes (Twitter, Instagram, Pinterest, and LinkedIn), loves or one of the many other reactions (Facebook), and many others on different social networks.
 They allow people to indicate how they feel about a specific post, image, or piece of content.

 Likes are an incredibly simple and quick interaction.
 All it takes is one click, and you can keep scrolling.
 Likes don’t drive traffic to your website or sell products.
 They aren’t even a great indicator of interest in your product, service, or brand; they simply show an individual’s interest in one piece of content.

 Likes show engagement.
 They let you see which content you’re publishing is resonating more with your audience.
 They may also let you connect and follow-up with individuals to find out why they “liked” something you published.
 They often expand your audience by posting your content in the user that “liked” your content’s network.

 How to Track Better